arcusmaximus/SottrModTools/README.md

 ![Screenshot of a binary template](Screenshots/Template.png)

 # Credits
-Ekey for their open source [CDCE TIGER Tool](https://github.com/Ekey/CDCE.TIGER.Tool).
-The majority of the knowledge used to create the manager and extractor comes from there.
+alphaZomega for their [file format descriptions](https://www.nexusmods.com/riseofthetombraider/mods/20) and Ekey for their open source [CDCE TIGER Tool](https://github.com/Ekey/CDCE.TIGER.Tool).
+A large part of the knowledge used to create these tools comes from there.

-Jostar for the mod manager icon.
+JOSTARMOD1 for the mod manager icon.